 The Consumer Leasing Act regulates personal property leases that exceed four months and are made to consumers for personal, family, or household purposes.
 The statute requires that certain lease costs and terms be disclosed, imposes limitations on the size of penalties for delinquency or default and on the size of residual liabilities, and in some instances, requires certain disclosures in lease advertising.

-Click on Advertising Consumer Leases
+Click on Advertising Consumer Leases and How to Advertise Consumer Credit.

 Environmental Claims